US woman killed by superbug resistant to every available antibiotic - Health - NZ Herald News

-A woman in Nevada has been killed by a superbug that proved resistant to every antibiotic available in the US, the Centers for Disease Control and Prevention (CDC) has said.
+A woman has been killed by a superbug that proved resistant to every antibiotic available in the US, the Centers for Disease Control and Prevention (CDC) has said.

 She was in her 70s, and had recently returned to the US after an extended visit to India, according to the CDC's Morbidity and Mortality Weekly Report.
 She had been hospitalised there multiple times before returning to the US and being admitted to an acute care hospital in Nevada in mid-August.